Guosa: Word Formation

 Much of the word derivation in Guosa is done using just these two particles.

 Examples

 Usage

 Guosa lessons have been given at the University of Abuja.
-An automated interface to translate text from English into Guosa, is also available online.
+An AI-powered automated interface to translate text from English into Guosa, is also available online.

+There is also a wiki in Guosa, created by Vicente Costalago in July 2023 with the help of Alex Igbineweka.

 Criticism

 Guosa has been criticized for having a lack of guiding principles in its design, arbitrarily selecting its words from a few Nigerian languages, rather than proportionally and methodically selecting its vocabulary from a larger variety of Nigeria's languages.